-The New York State Education Department (NYSED) has developed the online 2021-22 Consolidated Application for ESSA-Funded Programs to support the timely administration of ESSA-funded programs to local educational agencies (LEAs) across the state.

-The application is streamlined to focus on the required assurances from Section 8306 of the ESSA, as well as fiscal and programmatic information that staff have determined is necessary to properly administer each program.
+The New York State Education Department (NYSED) has developed the online 2024-25 Consolidated Application for ESSA-Funded Programs to support the timely administration of programs funded by the Every Student Succeeds Act (ESSA) to local educational agencies (LEAs) across the state.
+The application is streamlined to focus on the required assurances from Section 8306 of ESSA, as well as fiscal and programmatic information that staff have determined is necessary to properly administer each program.
 The additional information requested in the application will allow NYSED reviewers to ensure that all LEAs are fully prepared to effectively address key provisions of ESSA regulations.
 For example, the application includes a significant focus on consultation with required constituent groups in the design of ESSA-supported programs.
 Even though LEAs will provide assurances that consultation has occurred, NYSED has determined that evidence of that consultation should be provided as part of the application process.
-Toward that end, documentation of the constituent groups included in consultation, along with a Written Affirmation of LEA Consultation with Private School Officials Form will be required as part of the initial application.
+Toward that end, documentation of the constituent groups included in consultation, along with an LEA Affirmation of Private School Consultation form, will be required as part of the initial application.